ideapark/career/cloud-native/infrastructure/opentracing.md

 - Futher Thinking

-As to kubernetes network, although overlayed network type (such as vxlan, openvsiwtch) introduce 30% performance degrade, the whole request/response delay may not have significiently impact.
+As to kubernetes network plugin, although overlayed network type (such as vxlan, openvsiwtch) introduce ~30% performance degrade, the whole request/response delay may not have significiently impact.